Jewelryland/college-machine_learning/README.md

 ----

 Inside the `data/` folder, there are movie reviews, which are separated into positive and negative reviews.
-This data has been taken from and [online database](https://www.cs.cornell.edu/people/pabo/movie-review-data/).
+This data has been taken from an [online database](https://www.cs.cornell.edu/people/pabo/movie-review-data/).

 There are also words, which are split into positive and negative.
 Later